 - Sports medicine

 An example of one resident’s training in this program is shown below.
-This is just an example and may be adjusted by the Program Director to ensure adequate experience and ACGME compliance.
-The Emergency Medicine Residency Program schedule runs on a month-long block rotation.
+This is just an example and may be adjusted by the program director to ensure adequate experience and ACGME compliance.
+The Emergency Medicine Residency Program schedule runs on a four-week block rotation.

 Academic and Research Offerings

-Orientation – As a new resident, you will participate in an intern boot camp and orientation during your first week here.
-This will help you adjust to residency life and provide you with an overview of programs, topics and required information.
-Curriculum topics unrelated to patient care and medical knowledge are covered as well, including interpersonal communication skills, professionalism, systems-based practice and practice-based learning and improvements.
+Orientation – As a new resident, you participate in an intern boot camp and orientation during your first month here.
+This orientation will help you adjust to residency life and provide you with an overview of programs, topics and required information.
+Non-patient care and non-medical knowledge curriculum topics are covered as well, including interpersonal communication skills, professionalism, systems-based practice and practice-based learning and improvements.

 ABEM In-Training Exam – Residents’ medical knowledge and clinical reasoning will be benchmarked for measuring longitudinal growth through the results of the annual American Board of Emergency Medicine (ABEM) In-Training Exam.
-All emergency medicine residents will complete the exam at the end of February every year.
-Results will be reviewed with the Program Director to inform discussions and individualization of the curriculum and clinical training (e.g., reading material, board prep and electives).
+All emergency medicine residents complete the exam at the end of February every year.
+Results are reviewed with the program director to inform discussions and individualization of curriculum and clinical training (e.g., reading material, board prep, and electives).